2021–22 Ulster Rugby season: Autumn international break

 Club competition then took a break for the Autumn internationals.
 Lock Iain Henderson came on as a replacement for Ireland in the 60–5 win over Japan, and started in the 29–20 victory over New Zealand, with hooker Rob Herring coming off the bench.
 Henderson and wing Robert Baloucoune started, with prop Tom O'Toole and flanker Nick Timoney coming off the bench, in the 53–7 win against Argentina.
 Centres James Hume and Stuart McCloskey were named in the 38-man squad, but did not make an appearance.
 Hooker Bradley Roberts was called up for Wales, and made his international debut from the bench against South Africa.

-Second block
+Domestic season: second block

 After the break, John Cooney returned to action for a 20–10 away win over Leinster, with the back row of Marcus Rea, Nick Timoney and David McCann impressing, but this was followed by a disappointing away loss to Ospreys, in which wing Craig Gilroy made his 200th appearance for Ulster.